 - From Dashboard, go to New Notifications

-- Scroll Down and you will see Advance Options.
-Click on advance options
+- Scroll Down and you will see Advanced Options.
+Click on advanced options

 - You will see Date Range Subscription.
 Select the date and send your notification